Table of Contents

 What kinds of experiential programs are Public Relations professionals using?

 To best facilitate this kind of emotional connection, PR Agencies are getting creative with experiential.
 No longer limited to PR stunts, these agencies are able to think about what the American Marketing Association calls Best Versus Next Practice.
 Continually thinking about the best methods of event marketing keeps agencies sharp and interactive.
 Thinking about what is going to work next means that you need people familiar with the industry trends.
-Contact us to find out some of the ideas we have to help you reach the public.
+Contact us to discuss how Experiential PR can help you reach your marketing campaign’s target audience.

 What resources are available to Public Relations professionals?

-The American Marketing Association publishes an Annual “The Future of Marketing Report” which has helpful insights.
-PRs also can do well to work with experiential agencies to help facilitate activations.
+The American Marketing Association publishes an Annual “The Future of Marketing Report,” which has helpful insights.
+PRs do well working with experiential agencies to help facilitate activations.
 Contact us at any stage of your planning to see how we can step in and help you to make the most of your experiential marketing efforts.